ikarius6/jacky/README.md

 # Jacky — Desktop Virtual Pet

 A Windows desktop pet application.
-Jacky is a cute chibi character who walks around your screen, interacts with windows, talks to you, and can even *see* your screen.
+Jacky is a cute chibi character who walks around your screen, interacts with windows, interacts with other Jackys, listens to your voice, talks back to you, can *see* your screen, and follows simple instructions.

 ## Try it now!